 10 Tips to Create a Winning MLT Career Prep Application

-By James Colten, Director of Career Prep Recruitment & Admissions
+By: James Colten, Director of University Program Data & Analytics; the Career Prep Recruiting & Admissions Team

 1. Confirm you’re eligible for the program.